akononovicius/physRisk-content-repository/articles/2012/wolframs-elementary-automatons.md

 the Universe, itself loves elegant simplicity.
 Thus, as he claims, it is the best choice to look for the elementary laws behind the world and the elementary cellular automaton framework might be the one to provide interesting results.
-Actually as we show below this claim is at least partly true as even elementary cellular automatons might reproduce very complex and even chaotic behavior.
+Actually as we show bellow this claim is at least partly true as even elementary cellular automatons might reproduce very complex and even chaotic behavior.